neo4j-rstats/neo4r/README.md

   - `query` : the cypher query
   - `con` : the connexion object
-  - `type` : “rows” or “graph”: wether to return the results as a list of results in tibble, or as a graph object (with `$nodes` and `$relationships`)
+  - `type` : “rows” or “graph”: whether to return the results as a list of results in tibble, or as a graph object (with `$nodes` and `$relationships`)
   - `output` : the output format (R or json)
   - `include_stats` : whether or not to include the stats about the call
-  - `meta` : wether or not to include the meta arguments of the nodes when calling with “rows”
+  - `meta` : whether or not to include the meta arguments of the nodes when calling with “rows”

 ### “rows” format

-The user chooses wether or not to return a list of tibbles when calling the API.
+The user chooses whether or not to return a list of tibbles when calling the API.
 You get as many objects as specified in the RETURN cypher statement.